LiamMullen8/The-Virus/README.md

 The name is fitting as we are currently amidst the Coronavirus.

+This is acting as my practice for making README files just in case might need to later.

 Using slightly different values for some components and will result in some pretty drastic change in aural phenomena.
 This pedal certainly is a weird sounding one :)

 Components ordered at Tayda Electronics.
 They really do have amazing prices : ) - - - https://www.taydaelectronics.com/ - - -